 “I’m Stiggy,” he said.

 The skinheads turned away from the bar and glared out into the gloomy, smoke-filled room.
 It wasn’t long before they turned their attention to Twiglet again.
 A chorus of monkey sounds erupted.
 A young lad bent forward and swung his arms from side to side, hamming it up.
 Twiglet stuck up two fingers and looked away.
-He was used to shit like that everywhere he went; being the only black punk in Doncaster always attracted unwanted attention from skinheads, and he had learned to ignore it long ago.
+He was used to shit like that everywhere he went; being the only black punk in Doncaster always attracted unwanted attention from skinheads.

-But the skinheads were looking for bother, and Twiglet’s cold shoulder routine just riled them up even more.
+But the skinheads were looking for trouble, and Twiglet’s cold shoulder routine just riled them up even more.

 “You and me, cunt,” their leader yelled.
 “We’ll have our own fucking race war, right here.”

 The younger skinheads laughed.
 “Do him, Joe,” one said.
 “Smash his fucking head in.”

 Twiglet glared across at the huge skinhead and sneered.
 “Nah, you’re all right, Nazi.
 I wouldn’t want to get my fists dirty on your ugly face.”